Medium

 In response to the U.S. Department of Justice’s final rule mandating Title II compliance under the Americans with Disabilities Act (ADA), North Dakota has launched a statewide initiative to help all digital services meet Web Content Accessibility Guidelines (WCAG) by April 24, 2026.

-We know you’re committed to pursuing compliance leading up to April—not just as a one-time effort, but as an ongoing practice—and we’re with you every step of the way.
+As state agencies, we’re all committed to pursuing compliance leading up to April—not just as a one-time effort, but as an ongoing practice.
 As a first step, let’s establish some basic roles and responsibilities as we move forward together.
-(Keep reading, accessibility apprentices!)

 Step 1: Understand Roles & Responsibilities